kozmetikabagyogszovat/kozmetikabagyogszovat.github.io/README.md

-This project is a personal website to find my informations and personal projects in one place for future purposes.
+This project is a website for a cosmetician to inform people and invite new clients.